Depression, Fatigue & Sleep

 How Sleep and Depression Are Connected

 Hypersomnia means excessive sleep or excessive sleepiness.
+A person may sleep for long periods but continue to feel tired.

 Common Causes and Contributors